-All students with accepted financial aid, including Pell grants, in excess of charges billed by the College may use their excess funds in the bookstore to purchase books starting 10 days prior to the start of the term, through the end of the second week of the term.
+All students with accepted financial aid, including Pell grants, in excess of charges billed by the College may use their excess funds in the bookstore to purchase books beginning 10 days prior to the start of the term through the end of the second week of the term.
 If you prefer to receive a refund check to purchase books elsewhere, see the refund policy above.

 All refunds are processed through Student Financial Services.
 If you have any questions about your refund requests, please contact the Office of Student Financial Services at (630) 617-3015.